matsev/getting-familiar-with-spring-boot/README.md

 ```

-## Optional
+# Optional

 If you have reached this far, you can continue by experiment on your own, do a guide a https://spring.io/guides/ or
-investigate further in the problems that you have already solved by answering the questions below (pick the one(s) that
+investigate further in the problems that you have already solved by answering the questions below, pick the one(s) that you find interesting.
-you find interesting).

 ## Web